reframe-hpc/reframe/docs/running.rst

   - ``check_info``: Print live information of the currently executing check.
     By default this field has the form ``<check_name> on <current_partition> using <current_environment>``.
     It can be configured on a per test basis by overriding the :func:`info <reframe.core.pipeline.RegressionTest.info>` method of a specific regression test.
-  - ``check_jobid``: Prints the job or process id of the job or process associated with currently executing regression test.
+  - ``check_jobid``: Prints the job or process id of the job or process associated with the currently executing regression test.
     If a job or process is not yet created, ``-1`` will be printed.
   - ``check_name``: Prints the name of the regression test on behalf of which ReFrame is currently executing.
     If ReFrame is not in the context of regression test, ``reframe`` will be printed.
   - ``check_outputdir``: The output directory associated with the currently executing test.
-  - ``check_partition``: The system partition a test is currently executing.
+  - ``check_partition``: The system partition where this test is currently executing.
   - ``check_stagedir``: The stage directory associated with the currently executing test.
-  - ``check_system``: The host system a test is currently executing.
+  - ``check_system``: The host system where this test is currently executing.
   - ``check_tags``: The tags associated with this test.
   - ``version``: The ReFrame version.